Center for Academic Advising

-Registration for Classes: Once you have been admitted to UW-Superior and have received your acceptance letter, fill out and submit the Intent to Register Form below.
-Once your form is received, Center staff will verify the following information before registration is allowed:
+Registration for Classes: Once you have been admitted to UW-Superior and have received your acceptance letter, UW-Superior's Continuing Education Office will verify the following information before registration is allowed:

 School District approval must be on file with the Admissions Office in order to allow enrollment.
 In the event the approved classes are closed at the time of registration, the student will be instructed to either contact the instructor and request an override into the class or return to the school district for approval of additional class options.
-Youth Options Students must register for classes through the Center for Academic Advisement, Old Main 134.
+Youth Options Students must register for classes through the Continuing Education Office, Old Main 102.

 Copyright © The Board of Regents of the University of Wisconsin System